mjulialobo/decor-catalog/README.md

 ## Decor Catalog

 Decor catalog is a project developed for studying purposes, following a [mockup](https://www.canva.com/design/DAFsXxyHxew/QpEgNgekJSoClN_0VCd8mQ/edit) designed by me.

 ## Stacks

-In progress
+- React
+- Next.js
+- Styled Components

 ## How to run

 In progress

 In the project directory, you can run: